Horn clause: Logic programming

 Horn clauses are also the basis of logic programming, where it is common to write definite clauses in the form of an implication:

-(p ∧ q ∧ ... ∧ t) → u

 In fact, the resolution of a goal clause with a definite clause to produce a new goal clause is the basis of the SLD resolution inference rule, used in implementation of the logic programming language Prolog.

 In logic programming, a definite clause behaves as a goal-reduction procedure.
 For example, the Horn clause written above behaves as the procedure: